deepasharma04332-sketch/Finance-tracker/README.md

-React (Vite) + Tailwind CSS + Recharts on the frontend Flask + SQLAlchemy + Flask-JWT-Extended on the backend MySQL for the database (SQLite also works and is the default for local testing, so there's nothing extra to install)
+React (Vite) + Tailwind CSS + Recharts on the frontend Flask + SQLAlchemy + Flask-JWT-Extended on the backend MySQL for the database (SQLite also works and is the default for local testing, so there's nothing extra to install).

 Folder structure-------!
 finance-tracker/